-Cops: Suspect charged in death of Savyon Zabar
+Suspect in Savyon Zabar’s death charged with murder, cops say - amNewYork

-Police have arrested a man in connection with the death of Savyon Zabar on the Upper West Side last week.
+Police have arrested a man in the death of Savyon Zabar on the Upper West Side last week.

 Daquan King, 23, was charged Friday with second-degree murder, police said.